 where settlement performance deficiencies are identified, proposing (and, where within the PAC’s control, implementing) methods of resolution to improve settlement performance.

 The PAC shall perform the duties ascribed to it in the “Performance Assurance Framework Document for the (Gas) Energy Settlement Performance Assurance Scheme”.

+Document Control